kaepek/four-state-rotary-sensor/README.md

 # Visualising output

-To view the data coming from the serial port via this tool is [SerialPlot](https://github.com/hyOzd/serialplot).
-A serialplot settings file is provided [here](./resources/serialplot.ini).
+To view the data coming from the serial port via this tool is [SerialPlot](https://github.com/hyOzd/serialplot), a serialplot settings file is provided [here](./resources/serialplot.ini).

 ![Example plot output](./resources/SerialPlot-output.png)